Cache Mechanisms and the Memory Hierarchy

 - I (Invalid): This cache line is invalid, effectively empty.

-Step Five — Writing Code That Makes Cache "Comfortable"
+Step 5 — Writing Cache-Friendly Code

 Row-Major vs. Column-Major Traversal